weter123/Online-Forum/README.md

 2022-08-16: Completed the Project -> Require Debugging

 2022-08-17: fixed bugs in Registeration and PasswordComparsion components. fixed bug that crashed the website when using Thread route/s

+2022-08-21: fixed some bugs in the point system. changing thread point and threadItem point no longer send "bad request 400"